montenegrogeorge/CSIS294/Project01/ReadMe.txt

 CSIS 294 Project 01 is my first project from my Intermediate Java with Data Structures at Grossmont Community College.

+This project was created with Gradle, but source files can be compiled by being added to a project with the package edu.gcccd.csis

 The professor provided the implementation of "Presentable" and of "SequenceSearch", we implemented "SequenceSearchImpl" which extends the SequenceSearch object.

 The "SequenceSearchImpl" object when created is passed a content string, a start tag, and an end tag.
 The object implements four different methods which includes: